owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 State cannot be cleared

-: This is not a bug, but an issue where the test implementation makes it hard to perform repeated isolated testing.
+: This is not an implementation error, but an issue where the test implementation makes it hard to perform repeated isolated testing.
 State cannot (to my knowledge) be cleared between tests, and so isolation is broken.
 This points to a key requirement currently placed by WebCheck: the SUT is must be stateless, with respect to a new private browser window.
 In future versions of WebCheck, hooks should be added where the tester can clear the system state before tests are run.

 Note that I can't classify any of these problems as _bugs_.
 That's up to the TodoMVC project maintainers.
 I see them as problems, or disagreements,